The Most Magnificent Train Rides in America

 Distance: 1,377 miles

 Driving up the Pacific coast is about as classic as American road trips can get.
-That being said, if you're the lucky one behind the wheel, it's hard (and, ya know, dangerous) to really take in the sights.
-The Coast Starlight hits all the highlights: the dramatic cliffs along the PCH, Mount Shasta, the San Francisco Bay, Oregon's Cascade mountains, Mount Rainier, and Puget Sound.
+That said, if you're the lucky one behind the wheel, it's hard (and, ya know, dangerous) to really take in the sights, which come fast and frequently around every extremely tight bend in the road.
+But the 35-hour trip on the Coast Starlight hits all the highlights: the dramatic cliffs along the PCH, Mount Shasta, the San Francisco Bay, Oregon's Cascade mountains, Mount Rainier, and Puget Sound.

 New Orleans, Louisiana to Los Angeles, California